wllacer/dana-cube/README.md

     },
  ```

 Why a text file for definition?
-Getting the table definitions from the DB Catalog is one of the areas not standarized in SQL, nor the underlying tool i'm using (QtSQL) abstract them.
-Although we have plans to overcome it, it is no trivial task and we decided to postpone its implementation to a point when the tool is more mature.
-Second, text files are easy to distribute and for "emergency' changes.
+To avoid a dependency to a concrete DB Manager or of their DBA's .
+Second, text files are easier to distribute and for "emergency' changes.

+We provide a tool to manage these definitions, and another to generate directly from the database a basic outline
+(screenshots should follow)

 The tool is programmed in python2 + PyQt5?, but we test it also under python3.